Biography

 Adams has received three Gradiva Awards from the National Association for the Advancement of Psychoanalysis: in 2005 for The Fantasy Principle: Psychoanalysis of the Imagination, in 2000 for "Womanning: Catastrophe, Creation, and the Mythopoeic Forces of Mankind" - a Jungian study of the schizophrenic Daniel Paul Schreber, who fantasized that he was being transformed into a woman in order to have transsexual intercourse with God and be impregnated and delivered of a new world - and in 1999 for "Refathering Psychoanalysis, Deliteralizing Hillman: Imaginal Therapy, Individual and Cultural."

-Adams is a faculty member at the Jungian Psychoanalytic Association, a clinical associate professor at the New York University Postdoctoral Program in Psychotherapy and Psychoanalysis (the first Jungian analyst appointed to the faculty in the history of that program), and a faculty member at the New School, where he was previously associate provost.
-At Eugene Lang College of the New School, he teaches "Dream Interpretation," "Psychoanalyzing Greek and Roman Mythology," and "Psychoanalyzing Jewish, Christian, and Islamic Mythology."
+Adams is a clinical associate professor at the New York University Postdoctoral Program in Psychotherapy and Psychoanalysis (the first Jungian analyst appointed to the faculty in the history of that program).
+He is also a faculty member at the Jungian Psychoanalytic Association and the Object Relations Institute for Psychotherapy and Psychoanalysis.

-He has also taught at the New York University School of Social Work, the Object Relations Institute for Psychotherapy and Psychoanalysis, the Blanton-Peale Institute, the Institute for Expressive Analysis, Pacifica Graduate Institute, Brandeis University, Lafayette College, Villanova University, the University of Sussex in England, and Utkal University in India.
+He has also taught at the New York University School of Social Work, the Blanton-Peale Institute, the Institute for Expressive Analysis, Pacifica Graduate Institute, Brandeis University, Lafayette College, Villanova University, the University of Sussex in England, and Utkal University in India.

 He received a B.A. from Texas Christian University, an M.A. from the University of Texas at Austin, a D.Phil. from the University of Sussex, an M.S.W. from New York University, and a certificate in psychoanalysis from the C.G.
 Jung Institute of New York.